willrax/beach/README.md

 Beach
 ============

 Expect things to change as I work on this.
+This app contains a gem that is powered by Giphy.
+It's your responsibility to get a production API if you want to use this fully.
+Otherwise switch out the gem and change the gif service.

 ![dance](http://c.willrax.com/U5ss/Screen%20Shot%202014-02-25%20at%207.33.33%20am.png)